Augusta police catch man who they say robbed east side convenience store

 “We had some good information on the suspect.
 We circled the area, we contained him in the area, we located him and we caught him,” he said.

-Police arrested Barry Grant, who was on foot on Cony Street within minutes of a report of a weapon being displayed at Mobil Mart, according to Augusta police Detective Sgt.
+Police arrested 38-year-old Barry Grant, of Augusta, who was on foot on Cony Street within minutes of a report of a weapon being displayed at Mobil Mart, according to Augusta police Detective Sgt.
 Jason Cote, adding that a weapon was recovered during the arrest.
-Police are still interviewing the suspect and searching for evidence on Purinton Avenue, Cote said.
+He was charged with robbery.

 According to emergency radio traffic, police searched an area east of Bangor Street, south of Ridgewood Drive near Lillian P. Hussey Elementary School, after the suspect was seen running down Purinton Avenue and onto Ridgewood Drive.